Rishav-20/brazil-housing-price-analysis/README.md

 ## Future Improvements

-* Building a machine learning model for price predictio
+* Building a machine learning model for price prediction
 * Adding interactive dashboards
 * Incorporating additional housing features such as property type or amenities